 The increase in current assets is mainly related to revenues exceeding expenditures in the General Fund in the current year.

-The decrease in capital assets is related to current year depreciation.
+The decrease in capital assets is related to current year depreciation in excess of current year additions.

 The increase in current liabilities is mainly related to the increase in matured bonds payable in the current year.